-Professor Warren (I'm giving her the title she's earned that should get more respect than "Senator" after Thurmond and McCarthy and so many other miscreants) properly called for the "Resistance" to follow the bloody law: If they believe Trump is unfit for office, invoke the 25th Amendment.
+Professor Warren (I'm using the title she's earned that should get more respect than "Senator" after Thurmond and McCarthy and so many other miscreants) properly called for the "Resistance" to follow the bloody law: If they believe Trump is unfit for office, invoke the 25th Amendment.
 I'm actually rather pissed off that I had to go down eleven items in my search list before finding one with a non-misleading headline that doesn't miss the point entirely.

 What this reflects, more than anything else, is the ahistoricity of the American media/conversation.
 From the 1950s until Watergate, there was a thread of fictional works that emphasized the duty of subordinate officials to follow the directives of the executive — even when they disagreed with them as policy matters — unless and until willing to pay the personal price for disobedience.
 Wallace's The R Document, Knebel & Fletcher's Seven Days in May (later adapted for a Kirk Douglas film), even Burdick & Wheeler's horribly mischaracterized (and overblown) Fail-Safe (either the unsatisfactory novel or the unsatisfactory film) were all part of the "national conversation" prior to Watergate, but disappeared.
 So, too, has the thread, as implicated in Seven Days in May itself: Now, the narrative almost always includes an immediate reward for "resistance."
 No one spends time in a Birmingham jail any more…